jnfrncs/iox_c91xx_ping_app/README.md

 cp package.yaml package.dir/

-sudo ioxclient docker package -p ext2 -r -1 iox-ping-app ./package.dir/
+sudo ioxclient docker package -p ext2 -r -1 iox_ping_app ./package.dir/

 #
 Import the package.tar file (should be less than 20Mb) into DNAC as an IOX app, or